Imadberkani/scorescanner/README.md

 **Why use ScoreScanner?**

-- **Efficiency:** Streamlines the exploration process, saving valuable time and effort.
+- **Efficiency:** Streamlines the exploration process, saving valuable time and effort ⏱️.
-- **Clarity:** Provides clear and quantifiable insights into the relationships between features and the target variable.
+- **Clarity:** Provides clear and quantifiable insights into the relationships between features and the target variable 📊.

 **When to use ScoreScanner?**